-It is SENNA, the 104-minute documentary about the three-time Formula 1 champion Ayrton Senna da Silva, whose ten-year reign at the pinnacle of motorsports ended on the bloodiest race weekend of the modern F1 era at San Marino, Italy on May 1, 1994.
+It is SENNA, the 104-minute documentary about the three-time Formula One World Champion Ayrton Senna da Silva, whose ten-year reign at the pinnacle of motorsports ended on the bloodiest race weekend of the modern F1 era at San Marino, Italy on May 1, 1994.

 Scheduled for release in New York and Los Angeles on August 12th, SENNA shows us more of the racer's personal life than perhaps we knew; shows us how, in his professional life he came through the ranks to earn work first with the small Simtek team, then Lotus, McLaren and finally Williams in a meteoric, albeit short career.

 Following his untimely death, the family was approached by many who wanted to make films about their son's and brother's life and death but it took the producers of this film to allow them to open their archives and show previously unseen family footage of Senna.
 There is also film from Formula 1's archives.
 Producer James Gay-Rees had been inspired to document Senna's career by his father, who worked for a company that sponsored Senna's black Lotus in 1985.